davidvaldezsalcedo/ProceduralMapGenerator/README.md

 # ProceduralMapGenerator
-It creates a procedural map and mesh.
+It creates a procedural map and mesh for dungeon crawlers.
 Included is a procedural spawner for players, enemies, and Pickups as well as a navmesh bake on awake script.

 ## HowTo